ekaterinadvolkova/VK-Super-App-Kit/README.md

 * Since the task did not mention the meaning of MVP, I assume it is a **Minimum Viable Product**
 * Generate random data in JSON format
 * Upload JSON to a project
-* Decode JSON
+* Decode JSON into peoject models/structs
-* Update the UI asynchronously
+* Update the UI asynchronously because the amount of data is supposed to be big
+* I tested the solution with 500 values in my JSON list.
+It seems to work fast 😊

 ## Technologies used
 * Cocoa Pods